Home » Repayment » Student Loan Forgiveness » Student Loan Forgiveness for Government Contractors

 Many borrowers may reach the point where they give up on student loan forgiveness.

-If the previously mentioned strategies won’t work for your situation, aggressive repayment becomes a more reasonable option.
+If the previously mentioned strategies won’t work for your situation, aggressive repayment becomes a more reasonable solution.
 The goal behind aggressive repayment is to eliminate the debt as quickly as possible.
 The sooner you pay off your student loans, the less you spend on interest.

 One standard shortcut for aggressive repayment is refinancing.
 The advantage to a student loan refinance is that it immediately lowers interest rates.
 However, the risk is substantial.
 By refinancing, you convert federal loans into private loans, and private loans won’t qualify for student loan forgiveness.